sathwikv2005/VTOP-VITAP-api/docs/API/getAttendance.md

 ### 1. `GET /api/attendance`

-Fetches the list of all subjects with their attendance percentage and metadata.
+Fetches the list of all subjects with their attendance summary and metadata.

 #### 📥 Query Parameters